 Will My Baby Be Taken Away If I’m Using Substances?

-It’s important to know that in some states the use of substances during pregnancy is considered to be child abuse.
+It’s important to know that in some states the use of substances during pregnancy is considered child abuse.
 Further, substance use is the most common reason for reporting to Child Protective Services (CPS).

 Every State Is Different

 Child Protective Services rules are different in every state.
 Some states require doctors or hospitals to report any positive drug test during pregnancy or at birth.
 In other states, it depends on whether the substance use is harming the baby or if there are signs of neglect.
-Neglect can include lack of enough food, housing, clothing and healthcare as well as ignoring the baby or not providing enough stimulation.1
+Neglect can include lack of enough food, housing, clothing and healthcare as well as ignoring the baby or not providing enough stimulation.
+1

 For example, as of June 2024: 2